 How can I prevent HIV infection?

-You can prevent HIV infection by using safer sex supplies such as condoms when having sex, using safer drug use equipment, and other measures.
+You can reduce your risk of HIV infection by using safer sex supplies such as condoms when having sex, using safer drug use equipment and other measures.
 For more information about preventing HIV, see HealthLinkBC File #08m HIV and HIV Tests.

 What are the chances of passing HIV to my baby?

-If you are living with HIV and are pregnant, it is possible for the virus to be passed to your baby during pregnancy or childbirth.
+If you are living with HIV and are pregnant, you might pass the virus to your baby during pregnancy or childbirth.
 However, this chance is mostly eliminated if you consistently take HIV medicines to reduce the amount of virus in your body.

-HIV can also be passed to your baby when breastfeeding.Breastfeeding your baby is not recommended if you are living with HIV.
+HIV can also be passed to your baby when breast/chest feeding.
+Breast/chest feeding or expressing your milk and feeding your baby by bottle is not recommended if you are living with HIV.